Michael Gash: 'We are basically four wins way from a final at Wembley.'

 "Harrison hasn’t been getting many minutes so we felt it best he found another club.
 We are well off for forwards.”

-Gash is expected to line up as third centre-back between young loan players Fox and Hayden Cox at Horsham as top defender Connor Johnson is still some way from a return because of a knee injury.

-Experienced centre-back Ryan Fryatt is back in the squad after a long injury absence, but he lacks match fitness.
+Experienced centre-back Ryan Fryatt is back in the squad after a long injury absence, but he lacks match fitness so it would be a gamble to play him in place of Cann.

 Sports host fellow mid-table dwellers Farsley Celtic in a National League North match at PIMS Park on Tuesday (January 16, 7.45pm kick off).